 The Dram Shop law in New York makes it illegal for businesses to serve alcohol to persons who are visibly intoxicated.
 Visible intoxication can be signs such as slurred speech, bloodshot eyes, and lack of physical coordination.

 If a person who is visibly intoxicated leaves a bar or nightclub and then drives a motor vehicle The Dram Shop law states that the bar or nightclub may be held liable if there is an accident caused by that driver.
-So if you are injured by an intoxicated driver you have a right to sue the bar or nightclub that served alcohol to that intoxicated driver.
+So, if you are injured by an intoxicated driver, you have a right to sue the bar or nightclub that served alcohol to that intoxicated driver.
+We recently were successful in suing the bar and obtaining a substantial settlement after an accident by proving that the driver was clearly intoxicated and became so at the bar.

 Employees, especially bartenders, must be properly trained to recognize when a patron is intoxicated and thus should not be provided with any additional alcoholic beverages.
 All employees should be properly trained in the policies and procedures established by the bar to immediately deal with any threats or other disruptive behavior that may occur on the premises.